andrastantos/silicon/docs/composites.md

 What to do with cascaded slices though?
 I *think* they are not a bit problem, but I'm not sure.
 They should become a partial source as anything else.
 They don't participate in type propagation, and they get resolved in the end as a PHI node.

 The property `source` should die on `Port`, including `_get_source_edge` and `source_scope`

+## More problems:

+1. Now that we have has_driver(), a lot of primitives break: they check if a default port has a driver for instance to know if they need to generate anything for the default statement.
+Well, for composites it's hard to tell of they have drivers or not.

+## Yet another approach:

+How about this idea?
+Instead of trying to make composites act as opaque types, why not support splitting of primitives?

+For that, we would need a way to get all the 'forward' and all the 'reverse' members (recursively) from a composite.
+These methods would return a list of non-composite junctions.
+Then, we could ask each primitive that has composites as inputs and outputs to split itself into a set of primitives, one in each direction.
+The primitive can refuse to do so.

+We already have something similar implemented on `ReadyValid`, so maybe we can lift it from there?
+That one is even better as it returns a new composite type

+## How things work at the moment?

+When a composite type is set on a junction, it's `setup_junction` method is called.
+This in turn calls `create_member_junction` on the junction in a loop for all its members.
+This method creates *actual properties* for each member-junction as well as inserting them into the `_member_junctions` dictionary of the junction.

+From then on, junctions are fully aware of their members and no `__getattr__` shananigans are needed to get to them: the properties take care of that.

+This is a completely different way of dealing with partial sources from what `Number` is doing.
+There might be a good reason for dealing with it this way though: members of composites are always named (is that true, that's really a hack in `Arrays` ??!!!).

+The problem with this approach is that type propagation for composite types doesn't work.
+This code fails:

+    class top(Module):
+        in1 = Input(Pixel)
+        out1 = Output(Unsigned(8))

+        def body(self):
+            w = Wire()
+            w <<= self.in1
+            self.out1 <<= w.r

+But, if we wanted to make it work, we would need to accept any old attribute in `__getattr__` which might not be want we want.

+Currently, I've implemented `__setattr__` and `__getattr__` to handle pre-type-propagation cases.
+This however hooks in UniSlicer into member handling.
+It's a good question whether we should remove the `@property` based member handling all together and delay member assignments to later when `PhiSlice` conversion happens.
+That was the original goal anyway...

+Now, RHS handling would need in that world be done by beefing up `Slice`.

+## TODO:

+- We should not dole out carte-blanche UniSlicers anymore after a net type is assigned.
+In fact, we should hold on to previously assigned UniSlicers and verify their validity (or maybe later??)
+- We should also make sure that []-style members are not supported on composites.
+Even after the fact.
+- Should we support enumeration of composites? for name, field in struct.items():
+        ...
+    for field in struct.values():
+        ...
+    for name in struct: # or struct.keys():
+        ...